-Private firms may be more risk averse because poorly diversified owners smooth personal income through the firm.
-At odds with this view, I show that family-owned firms do not appear to have a higher cost of risk than non family-owned firms.
+I expect family firms to have a higher cost of bearing oil price risk.
+In fact, I find that that family-owned firms' cost of risk is indistinguishable from non family-owned firms.

 Alternatively, some firms might have greater managerial agency and information problems.
 These should be more severe among larger private firms, where monitoring is more difficult.
 While I find that single-location firm bids are somewhat more sensitive to risk, I do not find strong effects of firm size.
-Finally, some firms may face higher costs of capital and distress.
+Finally, as Manova (2013) describes in the context of international trade, some firms may face higher costs of capital and distress, which they pass through to product markets.
 Consistent with this mechanism, firms with high credit risk and low industry diversification are most responsive to the policy.

-How do firms manage risk in the absence of government-provided insurance?
-Asphalt paving firms usually purchase physical forward (fixed-price) contracts from local bitumen suppliers at the time of the auction, thereby fully insuring with no cash up front.
+In the absence of government-provided insurance, asphalt paving firms usually purchase physical forward (fixed-price) contracts from local bitumen suppliers at the time of the auction, thereby fully insuring with no cash up front.
 Such fixed-price contracts with distributors are also common among farmers, electric utilities, and airlines.
 After the policy, asphalt paving firms in Kansas universally elected to use the state-provided insurance, which is free to them albeit with basis risk.
-Their revealed preference suggests that the state-provided insurance is cheaper than physical forwards, which in turn are cheaper than hedging in financial markets, as Bolton et al. (2011) suggest.
+Their revealed preference suggests that the state-provided insurance is cheaper than physical forwards, which in turn are cheaper than hedging in financial markets.
 End users may perceive financial derivatives as costly because of capital requirements, basis risk, economies of scale, daily marking to market, and a lack of financial sophistication.